|

 you fear "hurting the other person's feelings"?

-If so, reflect - whose needs are most important
+Reflect - in situations like this, whose needs are most important

 - yours or theirs?
 (Trick question.
 The best